magarena/magarena/launch4j/Readme.txt

 - added support for user made UI themes, check out the downloadable moon theme
 - added support for user defined card cubes next to the default cube

+- fixed Pongify, it can now target your own permanents with filter legal targets enabled

 Release 1.6 (January 2, 2011)
 ===========